NardJ/STLViewer/README.md

 Lightweight STLViewer for python3, using vtk, cv2, numpy

 ## Disclaimer
 STLViewer is alpha.
-There probably are bugs, the output files have not yet been tested on a real photon!
+There probably are bugs!
 Use at your own risk!

  ---